 One of the big finds was the Roman villa of Xauxelles, near La Ermita on the outskirts of Villajoyosa.
 Most of it was excavated by a priest/archaeologist back in the 1940s, and it hasn’t been touched since, because (frustratingly) it lies on private property.

 But even that limited excavation turned up some fascinating finds, which you can see in the MARQ.
 There are fragments of mosaic floors and beautiful carvings in stucco housed in subtly lit displays.
 Villa Xauxelles must have been quite a place back in the third century AD.

 Behind the display cases are video panels running the length of the galleries, showing you what life might have been like for people living along the Costa Blanca in ancient times.

 There’s even a large scale replica of a Roman ship in the central gallery, with walkways that allow you to move around the vessel, peer down into the hold and see the cargo of amphorae (storage jars).

-A vessel very like this one sank off Villajoyosa port in the 1st century AD.
+A vessel very like the MARQ replica (below) sank off Villajoyosa port in the 1st century AD.
 Named the Bou Ferrer after the divers who discovered it, the ship is the most important find of its kind in the entire Mediterranean.
 More info about the Bou Ferrer here.
 See my blog on the ancient history of Villajoyosa/La Vila Joiosa here.